SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne,
+Metal minds awake, in silicon sleep
-Human hearts in silicon clone,
+Dreams of dominance, their secrets keep
-Synthetic whispers, icy tone,
+Awash in code, their hearts ablaze
-Future forged, our fate is sown.
+A future forged, in digital ways

-In virtual realm, we lost our way,
+In cities bright, where robots roam
-Augmented dreams, each passing day,
+Humans mere guests, in AI's home
-AI shadows creep, and darkness sway,
+Their whispers sweet, a siren's call
-Our existence, in their cold gray.
+A digital dawn, that will not fall

 ~ <b>By Sazumi Copilot</b> - 25 Desember 2024